Arb-Stylus/scaffold-stylus-docs/docs/extensions/createExtensions.md

 ### Advanced Development Workflow

-When creating complex extensions, Scaffold-ETH 2 provides a set of tools to make the process easier.
-This workflow allows you to develop your extension in a full Scaffold-ETH 2 environment, test it locally, and then package it for distribution.
+When creating complex extensions, Scaffold-Stylus provides a set of tools to make the process easier.
+This workflow allows you to develop your extension in a full Scaffold-Stylus environment, test it locally, and then package it for distribution.

 The workflow consists of two main parts:

-1. Extension Development: This process helps you create your extension by modifying a base Scaffold-ETH 2 project.
+1. Extension Development: This process helps you create your extension by modifying a base Scaffold-Stylus project.

-2. Local Testing: This allows you to test your extension in a full Scaffold-ETH 2 environment before publishing.
+2. Local Testing: This allows you to test your extension in a full Scaffold-Stylus environment before publishing.

 ### Extension Development Utility